In Florida, laws on regulation and licensing of veterinarians can be found in Chapter 474, Title 32 of Florida statutes.

 g) Practicing with a revoked, suspended, inactive, or delinquent license.

 h) Being unable to practice veterinary medicine with reasonable skill or safety to patients by reason of illness, drunkenness, use of drugs, narcotics, chemicals, or any other material or substance or as a result of any mental or physical condition.
 In enforcing this paragraph, upon a finding by the secretary, the secretary’s designee, or the probable cause panel of the board that probable cause exists to believe that the licensee is unable to practice the profession because of the reasons stated in this paragraph, the department shall have the authority to compel a licensee to submit to a mental or physical examination by a physician designated by the department.
 If the licensee refuses to comply with the department’s order, the department may file a petition for enforcement in the circuit court of the circuit in which the licensee resides or does business.
-The licensee must not be named or identified by initials in any other public court records or documents and the enforcement proceedings shall be closed to the public.
-The department is entitled to the summary procedure provided in s.
+The licensee shall not be named or identified by initials in any other public court records or documents and the enforcement proceedings shall be closed to the public.
+The department shall be entitled to the summary procedure provided in s.
 51.011.
+A licensee affected under this paragraph shall be afforded an opportunity at reasonable intervals to demonstrate that she or he can resume the competent practice for which she or he is licensed with reasonable skill and safety to patients.
+Neither the record of proceedings nor the orders entered by the board in any proceedings under this paragraph shall be used against a licensee in any other proceedings.

 i) Judicially determined mental incompetency.
 However, a license suspended for this cause may be reinstated upon legal restoration of the competency of the individual whose license was so suspended.